 The project comprises an Apprenticeship Incubator program, which aims to improve the quality of training in the skilled trades by upgrading the social-emotional skills of apprentices.
 Another programming component, #PowerUP Skills, upgrades apprentices’ technical competencies by providing more hands-on experience in a safe learning environment.
 Finally, Build a Dream organizes and delivers You’re Hired Road Shows across the country to facilitate the connections between apprentices from equity-deserving groups to employers and unions, improving their access to work placement and employment opportunities.
 SRDC is the research and evaluation partner of the project, collecting data to conduct implementation research and evaluate the outcomes of all programming components.

-Capability: Program Evaluation/ Performance Measurement - Survey Design and Data Management
+Capability: Survey Design and Data Management - Program Evaluation/ Performance Measurement

-Policy Area: Workplace Diversity and Inclusion - Adult Training - Workplace Training - Employment Supports and Services
+Policy Area: Adult Training - Workplace Diversity and Inclusion - Workplace Training - Employment Supports and Services

-Population: Indigenous Peoples - 2SLGBTQ+ People - Racialized Canadians - Women - Youth
+Population: 2SLGBTQ+ People - Racialized Canadians - Women - Youth - Indigenous Peoples

 Read More